Kidney and bladder diseases in rabbits

 Environmental and husbandry factors

-Diagnostics: How are such diseases diagnosed?
+Diagnostics: How are such diseases detected?

-History & clinical examination
+Medical history & clinical examination

 Laboratory tests